TZstatsADS/fall2019-project4-sec2-grp1/README.md

 Term: Fall 2019

 + Team # 1
 + Projec title: Comparing the effect of regularizations
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ Abrams, Zack
+	+ Gao, Zun
+	+ Zhang, Qingyu
+	+ Zhao, Marshall
+	+ Zhou, Zian
++ Project summary: We are assigned to compare the effect of regularizations between 1) Penalty of Magnitudes and 2) Bias and Intercepts + Temporal Dynamics using the algorithm Stochastic Gradient Descent and KNN for post-processing.

+Case 1: No Regularization Term

+Case 2: Adding Regularization Term **Penalty of Magnitudes** to the algorithm

+Case 3: Adding Regularization Term **Bias and Intercepts + Temporal Dynamics** to the algorithm

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.